faker-javascript/.github/profile/README.md

 Animal package provides functionality to generate a fake animal value.

 <a href="https://github.com/faker-javascript/animal/releases"><img alt="Version" src="https://img.shields.io/github/release/faker-javascript/animal.svg?label=version&color=green"></a> <img src="https://img.shields.io/npm/dt/@fakerjs/animal"> <a href="https://github.com/faker-javascript/animal"><img src="https://img.shields.io/badge/license-MIT-blue.svg?color=green" alt="License"></a> <img src="https://github.com/faker-javascript/animal/actions/workflows/tests.yml/badge.svg"><hr>

+## CONTRIBUTE
+Faker for JavaScript is an open source project and community contributions are essential to its growing and success.
+Contributing to the Faker for JavaScript is easy and you can give as little or as much time as you want.

+* Develop a new faker package, [contact me](https://twitter.com/AwilumIT).
+* Find and report issues.
+* Send pull requests to imrove codebase of faker packages.